bbenchoff/bbenchoff.github.io/pages/QuicktakeLens.md

 Other good images can also be captured.
 Click to embiggen:

 <a href="https://www.640by480.com/posts/89/"><img src="https://www.640by480.com/media/Conservatory_Flowers_OpQCuom.jpg" height="200"></a> <a href="https://www.640by480.com/posts/92/"><img src="https://www.640by480.com/media/North_Beach_Cathedral_nTQIrMX.jpg" height="200"></a> <a href="https://www.640by480.com/posts/85/"><img src="https://www.640by480.com/media/Skateboarding_at_Twin_Peaks_FIb8NLA.jpg" height="200"></a> <a href="https://www.640by480.com/posts/70/"><img src="https://www.640by480.com/media/Chinatown_Empty_NQWkLeO.jpg" height="200"></a>

+These are good pictures, all things considering.
+The problem is the lens; there are a few pics I'd like to take where a 50mm equivalent lens is wholly insufficient, and I have a pile of Nikon F-mount lenses sitting around, so I'll have to make an adapter.

+**Making an adapter**